 HideMyAss VPN is a product of Privax Limited, a limited company registered in the United Kingdom.

 Some may take comfort in the fact that this a UK company due to the strength of the legal system and the country’s long democratic tradition.

 Others will feel less comfortable as the UK is part of the European Union and thus subject to the European Union's 2006 Data Retention Directive which requires service providers to retain user metadata for six months to two years.

 Even more concerning is the UK’s 2014 The Data Retention and Investigatory Powers (DRIP) Act which expands on the Data Retention Directive.
 Add to this the pervasive reach of the UK Government’s GCHQ spying organization and concerns can only be amplified.

 Most average users will give little import to these issues but they will be of real concern to whistle-blowers, journalists, political activists and others for whom anonymity is an imperative.

 What is their offering?

-Although the prices are shown as a monthly figure, the six month and annual plans are charged in a lump sum of $11.99 and $52.68 respectively at time of this review.
+Although the prices are shown as a monthly figure, the monthly and annual plans are charged in a lump sum of $11.99 and $52.68 respectively at time of this review.

 All plans have the same service features and differ only in price.
 Features include unlimited bandwidth, unlimited server changes and the ability to contact up to two devices to the VPN network simultaneously.